mailchimp/MailChimp.tmbundle/readme.md

 * Use the `Template: Select`.
 Then, pick the template you would like to work on.
 * `Template: Load` Load Template HTML from other templates (User, Base, or Gallery) to use in your project
 * `Template: Upload` will send the file back to which ever you set in Template: Select

-Things you should know
+* `Template: New` create a new template from the current file, and switch over Things you should know
 ----------------------